desiFish/Smart-Aquarium-V3.1-Lite/README.md

 # Smart Aquarium V3.1 Lite 🐟

-> 📢 **Looking for a heavier version?** Check out [Smart Aquarium V3.1](https://github.com/desiFish/Smart-Aquarium-V3.1) - A scaled up 4-relay version of this project with RTC!
+> 📢 **Looking for a heavier version?** Check out [Smart Aquarium V3.1](https://github.com/desiFish/Smart-Aquarium-V3.1) - A scaled up 4-relay version of this project!

 > 📢 **New Project Notice**: ESP32 version: [Smart Aquarium V4.0](https://github.com/desiFish/Smart-Aquarium-V4.0) is under development that supports similar powerful customization options and advanced monitoring features for aquarium inhabitants.
 Be the first ones to try it out and give feedbacks! 🚀